SurPun/AWS-Developer-Associate/Section 10: VPC Fundamentals/Notes.md

 - Captures network information from AWS managed interfaces too: Elastic Load Balancers, ElastiCache, RDS, Aurora, etc...
 - VPC Flow logs data can go to $3, CloudWatch Logs, and Kinesis Data Firehose

+## 110. VPC Peering, Endpoints VPC, DX

+VPC Peering

+- Connect two VPC, privately using AWS’ network
+- Make them behave as if they were in the same network
+- Must not have overlapping CIDR (IP address range)
+- VPC Peering connection is not transitive (must be established for each VPC that need to communicate with one another)

+VPC Endpoints

+- Endpoints allow you to connect to AWS Services using a private network instead of the public www network
+-  This gives you enhanced security and lower latency to access AWS services
+- VPC Endpoint Gateway: $3 & DynamoDB
+- VPC Endpoint Interface: the rest

+- Only used within your VPC

+Site to Site VPN & Direct Connect

+- Site to Site VPN
+    - Connect an on-premises VPN to AWS
+    - The connection is automatically encrypted
+    - Goes over the public internet

+- Direct Connect (DX)
+    - Establish a physical connection between on- premises and AWS
+    - The connection is private, secure and fast
+    - Goes over a private network
+    - Takes at least a month to establish